betaglot/betaglot/docs/dev/Video/StopMotion.md

 Tnuts?

-#### Holds made of Clay
+#### Plasts made of Clay

-Holds should be cast so they are rigid to support Athlete and so they can be reused
+Plasts should be cast so they are rigid enough to support Athlete and so they can be reused

 Not plasticine